jeffturner/todoy/README.md

 The Most Complex URL Redirector on THE INTERNET.

-Takes word(s) from a subdomain and uses it to perform a Google Image search, which you are then pleasantly redirected to.
+Takes word(s) from a subdomain and uses it to perform a Google Image search, to which you are then pleasantly redirected.

 ## Build